-In the new interview with an External Guest we meet with Andrei Borshchev, who is the co-founder of AnyLogic – an extremely well-known and respected simulation technology.
+In the new interview with an External Guest we meet with Andrei Borshchev, who is the co-founder of AnyLogic – the leading multi-method simulation software for business.

 In our Chat, Andrei wows us with the story of his career path – one of the most straightforward and yet impressive careers you’ll ever hear about.

 Andrei explains why AnyLogic is such a great tool (which from our experience we know is brilliant!), shares some honest lessons for the other entrepreneurs and surprises us by saying that business is the most stable part of his life.